luciavelasco/example-portfolio/README.md

 # Example Portfolio

-This is an example portfolio design I have made to showcase the projects and tasks I built during the course.
+This is an example portfolio design I have made to showcase the projects and tasks I built during my bootcamp course.

 ## Process